Government Assistance for Single Parents With No Income

 Women Infants & Children (WIC)

-The Special Supplemental Nutrition Program available through WIC (Women, Infants, Children) can help single moms pay for groceries or infant formula if pregnant, breastfeeding, or with kids under five.
+The Special Supplemental Nutrition Program, available through WIC (Women, Infants, Children), can help single moms pay for groceries or infant formula if they are pregnant, breastfeeding, or have children under five.

 Find your local WIC office on the DOA website.